Mr David Deane

 Concurrent with that, I completed an MSc in the Global Ecology lab under Corey Bradshaw, Damien Fordham and Fangliang He (U. Alberta), investigating the maintenance of plant diversity in the swamps of the Fleurieu Peninsula, an EPBC listed threatened ecological community in South Australia.
 My research showed that not only are these wetlands critical reservoirs of native plant diversity in a heavily cleared agricultural landscape, but also that the smallest wetlands support a disproportionately large number of rare species.
 Protecting the largest wetlands in this landscape does not guarantee the lowest extinction risk.

-I am currently based at the University of Alberta, Canada where I am a PhD candidate in Conservation Biology in Fangliang He's lab.
+I am currently based at the University of Alberta, Canada where I am a PhD student in Conservation Biology in Fangliang He's lab.

 I am an ecological modeller with diverse interests.
 Historically, I have mostly worked to predict how human water resource development affects ecosystems.
 I have worked with a range of freshwater aquatic biota, but the use of vegetation functional groups as a means to predict the outcome of different hydrological scenarios on plant communities is a core theme.